aissam-ahbar/first-angular-app/README.md

 ng --version
 ```

-## Generate new app project: Would you like to add Angular routing ?
-No | Which stylesheet format would you like to use ?
-CSS
+## Generate new app project (add Angular routing ?
+No,  Which stylesheet format to use ?
+CSS) :

 ng new first-angular-app